Note: This is part of a series. You can read part one here.

 “Do you wish a slice of pizza, criminal?” he teased Mike M., who was boxed on my right.

 “Pssst, hey George… that guard, no shit, gave me a slice of pizza!”
 Mike whispered

 “Don’t even start with me, Mike.”

 “No, he really really did!
 Here, hold out your arm.”

-I stretched my hand and arm out of the head hole, all the way up to my armpit and waved it around in random little circles.
+I stretched my hand out of the head hole, all the way up to my armpit, and waved it around in random little circles.
 Pay dirt!
-I pulled back in a half of a half of a slice of pizza, which I blinked at momentarily before cramming it in my mouth.
+I pulled back in a half of a half of a pizza slice.
+I blinked at it momentarily before cramming it in my mouth.
 As my mouth went into tachycardia chewing, I paused and held my breath for an instant to confirm or deny what I thought I was hearing.
 I was hearing nothing.
 Then, the staccato thump of distant rotor blades.

 Continued in part three.